tjcsl/gitbook/general/documentation.md

   * Use headers to keep relevant topics.
 Also remember to write docs in the write docs.
 Good organization makes it easier to find the information that matters the most.
 * Document what you had wanted to know.
   * When you started interacting/working in a certain area, what pieces of information would you want to know?
 Documentation is constantly evolving and needs to be updated to keep up with the latest changes in the Lab.
+* Use explicit commands / source code along with explanations.
+Clearly differentiate what is generic to the technology versus what is specific to our setup.